colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-16-blackscholes.markdown

 layout: single
 title:  "Implementing Black Scholes Using Python"
 date:   2021-01-16 05:04:00 -0800
-excerpt: "Econ 136 Problem Set #2: Creating a Black-Scholes Option Price in Python and Verifying That It Works"
+excerpt: "Econ 136 Problem Set #2: Creating a Black-Scholes Option Pricer in Python and Verifying That It Works"
 categories:
   - tutorial